 - Submit a completed Practical Nurse Program Application

 - Include an NLN PAX™ Pre-admission Exam composite score of 100 or higher

 Following program acceptance, student must meet the following post-admission requirements:

-- Hold a current Certified Nursing Assistant (CNA) state certification on the first day of class.
+- Hold a current Certified Nurse Assistant (CNA) state certification on the first day of class.